mrogaski/zenref/docs/source/index.rst

 About these handouts
 ....................

-These handouts were written solely by Stephen (“Axis of Stevil”) Lorimor.
-This program is entirely his own creation and he is solely responsible for its content.
+These handouts were written by Stephen (“Axis of Stevil”) Lorimor.
+This program is his own creation and he is solely responsible for its content.

 About the author